“`html

 The Parable of the Lost Sheep (Luke 15:3-7): God’s Relentless Pursuit and the Inestimable Value of Each Soul

 This powerful parable showcases God’s unwavering commitment to seeking and rescuing those who have strayed.
 The shepherd’s willingness to leave the ninety-nine to find the one lost sheep powerfully demonstrates the immeasurable value God places on each individual soul.
-It inspires us to actively participate in evangelism, sharing the good news of salvation with others and reflecting God’s relentless pursuit of lost souls.
+It’s a call to action, inspiring us to participate in the work of evangelism, sharing the good news of salvation with others and reflecting God’s relentless pursuit of lost souls.
+How can you participate in God’s mission of reaching out to lost souls?

 -